tellor-io/tipperTemplate/README.md

 ## What are my choices for editing the workflow?
 * `network` -- the ethereum network you'd like to connect with.
 Choose between "rinkeby" and "mainnet".
-* `tipID` -- the data type you'd like to request (ex.
+* `requestID` -- the data type you'd like to request (ex.
 1 for ETH/USD).
 You can find the list of all current tip IDs [here](https://www.tellorscan.com/prices).
-* `dataFreshness` -- this is your preferred amount of time since last request to this `tipID` on your chosen `network`.
-This variable uses two workflow variables.
-These are:
+* `dataFreshness` -- this is your preferred amount of time since this `requestID` was last updated on-chain on your chosen `network`.
-    * `freshnessTimeUnit` -- the unit of time you'd like to check for the most recent tip on your `requestID`.
-Ex: week, day, second, etc. For more information, visit https://day.js.org/docs/en/manipulate/add#list-of-all-available-units.
-    * `freshnessTimeLength` -- the amount of your `freshnessTimeUnit` (ex. week, day, second, year) you'd like to check for.

-    * Combined, these two workflow variables will save you TRB on unnecessary tips.